Sumboard

 Sumboard: Built for Embedding First

-The architecture is SDK-first.
-We designed for embedding from day one.
+The architecture is built for embedding.
+We designed for it from day one.
 Clean REST APIs, modern framework SDKs, optimized rendering performance, and complete white-label customization.
 Your analytics feel native to your product because the platform was built for that experience, not adapted from internal BI tools.

 Integration speed is measurable.
 Where Power BI and Looker implementations typically take weeks to months, Sumboard's SDK gets you live in minutes.
 Install the package, connect your data source, configure authentication, and embed dashboards.
 No LookML to learn, no Microsoft ecosystem dependencies, no iframe limitations.